Trepan-Debuggers/remake/docs/debugger/commands/breakpoints/break.rst

    break 10            # Break on line 10 of the Makefile we are
                        # currently stopped at
-   break tests         # Break on the "tests" target break tests prereq  # Break on the "tests" target before dependecy checking is done
+   break tests         # Break on the "tests" target break tests prereq  # Break on the "tests" target before dependency checking is done

 .. seealso::